 Creative Commons licensing is optionally available and may be configured for any given collection that has a defined submission sequence, or be part of the "default" submission process.
 This process is described in the Submission User Interface section of this manual.
-There is a Creative Commons step already defined, but it is commented out, so enabling Creative Commons licensing is typically just a matter of uncommenting that step.
+There is a Creative Commons step already defined (step 5), but it is commented out, so enabling Creative Commons licensing is typically just a matter of uncommenting the CC License step.

-When enabled, the Creative Commons public API is utilized.
+Since DSpace 5.6 Creative Commons licensing is captured in exactly the same way in each UI.
+The Creative Commons REST API is utilized.
 This allows DSpace to store metadata references to the selected CC license, while also storing the CC License as a bitstream.
 The following CC License information are captured: